1983 Hindu Kush earthquake: Other events

 Two years after the 1983 quake, the Hindu Kush region was hit with another magnitude 7.4 quake.
 It struck with an epicenter 30 km southwest of the 1983 event at 98.7 km beneath the mountains.
 Five people died and 38 were injured in the Chitral and Swat districts of Pakistan.
 That quake triggered rockslides and avalanches throughout the Hindu Kush and Himalaya region.
 It had a maximum intensity of VIII (Severe) felt at Khorog and Qurgonteppa, USSR.
 The earthquake was also felt strongly at New Delhi, India.

 Impact

 A total of 26 people died; 12 in Kabul and Samangan, Afghanistan, and 14 at Peshawar, Pakistan.
-Several hundred people suffered injuries in Pakistan while 483 were reported in Afghanistan.
+Many died or were injured when their homes collapsed during their sleep.
+Several hundred people were injured in Pakistan and 483 were reported in Afghanistan.
+Eight members of one family were injured in Lahore.
 Damage was also reported in the USSR, now Tajikistan.